-- Check the door handle for proper operation and to be certain an airtight seal is still being made by the door. - Inspect the chimney system and chimney connector and sweep if necessary.
+- Check the blower for dust accumulation (if installed); check the door handle for proper operation and to be certain an airtight seal is still being made by the door. - Inspect the chimney system and chimney connector and sweep if necessary.
 Although cleaning may be required less than monthly, ALWAYS inspect the venting system monthly to decrease the chance of a chimney fire. - Visually inspect the ceramic fiber insulating boards in the firebox for cracks and/or breakage.
 Slight surface cracks will not affect the performance of the boards, but cracked or crumbling boards should be replaced immediately. - Visually inspect the secondary combustion tubes for cracks, warping and corrosion.
 Although these tubes are constructed from stainless steel, they operate at very high temperatures and can eventually wear out from normal use.